 Plans for Re-Opening

-There will be procedures and regulations we have to follow to permit people to enter the school building that we rent for holding our public services, and so we would suggest arriving early.
+There will be procedures and regulations we have to follow to permit people to enter the school building that we rent for holding our public services, and so we would suggest arriving between 9:40 to 9:50 am.
 See the regulations and procedures further down.
 These protocols will be followed for your safety and protection.

-Live streaming of our church services can be found on our church YouTube channel and Facebook page:
+Our services and classes can be watched on our YouTube channel and Facebook page:

-Regular updates and a more accurate schedule of weekly services and meetings is found on our church Facebook page.
+Regular updates and a schedule of weekly meetings is found on our church Facebook page.

 Procedures and Regulations for Re-Opening for Church Services: